By: Jess Appel, ACSM Certified Master Level Personal Trainer, CrossFit Level 1 Trainer

 So what tools can you rely on to accurately and effectively measure real progress towards health?
 There are quite a few options available.

-- BodPod – The most accurate way to measure progress towards a body transformation is by tracking body composition.
-The BodPod is a body composition test that will tell you the difference between the amount of fat and the amount of lean muscle tissue in your body .
-By tracking these numbers you can get an accurate assessment of your progress towards a leaner, healthier you.
+The most accurate way to measure progress towards a body transformation is by tracking body composition.
+The InBody is a non-invasive composition test that will give you a detailed percentage of your muscle, fat, and water—all in under a minute!
+By tracking these numbers, you can get an accurate assessment of your health and progress.
+Click here to book an InBody Composition test with one of our Personal Trainers!

-- Take Measurements – Taking body measurements is a great way to keep tabs on how your entire body is changing shape.
-It’s simple, inexpensive and can be done in the privacy of your home.
+Taking body measurements is a great way to keep tabs on how your entire body is changing shape.
+It’s simple, inexpensive, and can be done in the privacy of your home.

-- Track Other Health Markers – Consider tracking additional health markers like heart rate (but not by subtracting 220 minus your age), fasting insulin levels and C-Reactive protein levels.
+Consider tracking additional health markers like heart rate (but not by subtracting 220 minus your age), fasting insulin levels, and C-Reactive protein levels.
 This information can give you a more complete vision of what is changing for the better in your body.

 Oh, I agree with this.
 That’s why IBM should be the one assessed and not just body weight.